History

 1968 – The camp was finally established near the pyrite mine in Spaç, where it would become historically known as Re-education Unit No. 303 in Spaç (Unit 303).
 In reality, it was not a re-education camp, but both a camp and a prison.

-"In addition to political prisoners, documents from the ORV file show that ordinary prisoners also served sentences in the Spaç labor camp, where they worked in the Spaç copper mine extracting copper and pyrite.
+In addition to political prisoners, documents from the ORV file show that the Spaç prison-camp also held ordinary prisoners, who worked in the Spaç copper mine, extracting copper and pyrite material

-The Spaç prison camp was permanently closed
+The Spaç prison-camp was permanently closed

 Reference: AIDSSH, Fund.
 Directorate of Internal Affairs Mirditë, File ORV, No. 123, “Unit 303 Spaç”